SanthoshToorpu/Audio-Classififcation/README.md

 ## 4. Final Result

-The model achieved impressive results in audio classification, with accuracy reaching [accuracy_percentage]% on the validation set.
+The model achieved impressive results in audio classification, with accuracy reaching [ 0.96875]% on the validation set.
 For a detailed overview of the training process and performance metrics, refer to the notebook.

 ### How to Use